htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 This section provides some details on how HTCondor starts and stops jobs.
-This discussion is geared for the HTCondor administrator or advanced user who is already familiar with the material in the Administrator’s Manual and wishes to know detailed information on what HTCondor does when starting and stopping jobs.
+This discussion is geared for the HTCondor administrator or advanced user who is already familiar with the material in the Administrator's Manual and wishes to know detailed information on what HTCondor does when starting and stopping jobs.

 When HTCondor is about to start a job, the *condor\_startd* on the